Is the King James Version Perfect?

 by Michael J. Penfold

 The King James Version of the Bible still excels as a translation.
-However, thousands of Christians, mainly in the USA, hold an extreme and illogical view: that the KJV represents not just a very good, or even the best translation in the English language, but that it is absolutely perfect and without blemish.
-They believe that the Lord infallibly guided its translators to always choose exactly the right wording, punctuation and italicisation in every single place.
+However, in recent years, thousands of Christians have come to hold an extreme and illogical view: that the KJV represents not just a very good, or even the best translation in the English language, but that it is absolutely perfect and without blemish.
+They believe that the Lord infallibly guided its translators to always choose exactly the right wording, punctuation and italicisation in every single case.

-Many have been forced to take up a KJV-only position by hearing the following persuasive, but fatally flawed line of questioning: “Do you believe the Bible is the infallible word of God?”
-If you answer “Yes”, the follow up question is: “Which Bible?”
-Unless you can then specify a particular Bible version that you believe to be 100% perfect, infallible and inerrant, your questioner has just caught you ‘lying’ and proved that you are a Christian without a ‘final and absolute authority’.
-Pressing further he may demand, “How can you stand in the pulpit when you have nothing to preach?”
+Many have been forced to take up a ‘KJV only’ position by the following persuasive, but fatally flawed line of questioning: ‘‘Do you believe the Bible is the infallible word of God? ’’ If you answer ‘‘Yes’’, the follow up question is: ‘‘Which Bible? ’’ Unless you can then specify a Bible that you believe to be 100% perfect, infallible and inerrant, your questioner has just caught you ‘lying’ and proved that you are a Christian without a final and absolute authority.
+Pressing further he may demand, ‘‘How can you stand in the pulpit when you have nothing to preach?’’
 So, pinned up against the wall with these questions, many have felt compelled to confer infallibility on one particular Bible translation — the King James Version.
-Some folk hold to this theory with all the tenacity of a pit bull terrier, feeling that if they surrender the infallibility of the KJV, they have denied the faith, called God a liar and become an apostate.
-This issue, which often becomes their hobby horse, is to them the very touchstone of orthodoxy.

-Since no two hand-written Greek manuscripts are identical and none contain, in a single publicly accessible place, all the words of the original New Testament and only those words, KJV only advocates do not claim to have the perfect word of God in the original languages.
+Since no two Greek or Hebrew manuscripts are exactly the same, and none contain, in a single publicly accessible place, all the words of the original New Testament and only those words, KJV-only advocates do not claim to have the perfect word of God in the original languages.
 Yet they claim they have it in English!
 How so?
 Ultimately it is by faith.
-By faith they ‘believe’ that God supernaturally guided the KJV translators to pick the right Greek (and Hebrew) words and translate them perfectly every single time, despite often having several options from which to choose.
+By faith they ‘believe’ that God supernaturally guided the KJV translators to pick the right Greek and Hebrew words and translate them perfectly every single time, despite often having several options from which to choose.

 Is it logical?